-Still, you have to take the time to respond, and treat your guest with respect.
+Still, you have to take the time to respond, and treat your guests with respect.
 That extra effort pays off, especially when you get those 5-star reviews rolling in!

 Finding a reliable cleaning person is essential.
 Get references from locals or simply ask other hosts in the area who they use.
 You’ll want your cleaning person to be able to manage same-day turnovers.
 So it’s best if he or she works with a partner, in case of illness or other conflicts.

-Since we live in a different time zone from our vacation rental, it’s important that our cleaners get in and assess for any damages or theft before the next guest.
+Since we live in a different time zone from our vacation rental, our cleaners must get in and assess for any damages or theft before the next guest.
 This is very rare, but I have had lights left on, front door left unlocked, and dirty dishes left piled in the sink.

 Compensation is important.
 Cleaning crews should make a living wage.
-The beauty with vacation rentals is that the guest is ultimately the source of pay for your cleaning person.
+The beauty with vacation rentals is that the guest is ultimately the source of payment for your cleaning person.

 This is a fee you add to your listing.
 We charge our guests $89 for cleaning fees.
 All of this money is simply passed-on to our cleaner after the cleaning is performed.
-It’s a fairly high amount for such a small unit, but I’d rather pay well and keep a good crew dedicated, than to be cheap and hope the place is being cared for.
+It’s a fairly high amount for such a small unit, but I’d rather compensate well and keep a good crew dedicated than to be cheap and hope the place is being cared for.